Empathy in business: 10 questions to help you become a more empathic leader24 Jul 2020 · 7 min read

 Rather than trawling through pages of ‘how-to’ literature on the subject, why not do as I do, and ask yourself the following questions:

-(Image above. © Getty Images)
+(Image posed by models. © Getty Images)

 Can you relate to what people are thinking?
 Are you successfully demonstrating this?
 And are you responding in a way that’s useful to them?